mrtianjin829/mrtianjin829/README.md

 - Reverse Engineering
 - Lua
 ## Inactivity
-I usually don't stay active on GitHub due to high school and pressure of studies.
-**Wish you all a good day!**
+I usually don't stay active on GitHub due to high school and pressure of studies, but anyways, **Wish you all a good day!**

 <!---